 A weekend in Venice is one of the most popular ways to see the floating city.
 If you’re spending two days in Venice you’re not going to see everything, so don’t try.
 But weekend breaks in Venice are a great introduction to the city, with enough time to experience plenty of Venice highlights and some of the best attractions in Venice.

-As it is a relatively small city, it’s amazing what you can pack into a weekend trip to Venice.
-Many of the things you must see in Venice are very close to each other, especially around Piazza San Marco (St Mark’s Square), and there are also beautiful outlying areas in Venice within reach a short boat ride away.
+As it is a relatively small city, it’s amazing what you can pack into a weekend away to Venice.
+Many of the best things to see in Venice are very close to each other, especially around Piazza San Marco (St Mark’s Square), and there are also beautiful outlying areas in Venice within reach a short boat ride away.

-We’ve compiled a list of the very best things to do in Venice, Italy, ensuring you make the most of your Venice weekend, and that you get to visit the main sights to see in Venice, leaving ample time for you to wander this fascinating, endlessly beautiful city and explore its many backstreets and canals.
+We’ve compiled a list of the very best things to do in Venice, so that you see the main Venice sights and have ample time to wander this stunning city and explore its backstreets and canals.
 We’ve also added information on an optional day trip to the lagoon islands of Burano and Torcello, and tips on finding your Venice accommodation and some of the best places to eat Venice has to offer.

-- 1 A boat ride along the Venice Grand Canal
+- 1 Weekend In Venice Essentials: A boat ride along the Grand Canal

 - 2 The best view of Venice